awsdocs/aws-service-catalog-admin-guide/doc_source/introduction.md

 # What Is AWS Service Catalog?<a name="introduction"></a>

-AWS Service Catalog enables organizations to create and manage catalogs of IT services that are approved for use on AWS\.
-These IT services can include everything from virtual machine images, servers, software, and databases to complete multi\-tier application architectures\.
+AWS Service Catalog enables organizations to create and manage catalogs of IT services that are approved for AWS\.
+These IT services can include everything from virtual machine images, servers, software, databases, and more to complete multi\-tier application architectures\.

  AWS Service Catalog allows organizations to centrally manage commonly deployed IT services, and helps organizations achieve consistent governance and meet compliance requirements\.
 End users can quickly deploy only the approved IT services they need, following the constraints set by your organization\.

 AWS Service Catalog provides the following benefits:
 + ****Standardization****